ClementTsang/opal/README.md

 ## Credits

+opal would not be possible without the following:

 - The English (US) IPA mappings were created using [CMUdict](https://github.com/cmusphinx/cmudict) as a base (see [original license](https://github.com/cmusphinx/cmudict/blob/master/LICENSE)), converted from ARPABET to IPA following the mappings on [Wikipedia](https://en.wikipedia.org/wiki/ARPABET).